RootInj3c/OSCP-PwK/Windows/PassTheHash.md

 # Pass-The-Hash Windows

 In most case of leathral movment, we usually don't have password.
-This technique, allows us to authenticate to a remote target by using a valid username and NTLM/LM hash rather than username and password.
+This PTH technique, allows us to authenticate to a remote target by using a valid username and NTLM/LM hash rather than username and password.
 First let's understand the diffrences between LM,NTLM and NTLMv1/v2 hashes:

 ## Lan Manager (LM) Hashes